w3f/Grants-Program/applications/fair_squares.md

 - Integration into Substrate / Polkadot / Kusama.

-The Kusama and Polkadot ecosystem allows us to use the required building blocks through the relay-chain.
+The Kusama and Polkadot ecosystem allow us to use the required building blocks through the relay-chain.
 The substrate framework allows us to configure runtime to the custom needs and bring out a protocol that works like clockwork to onboard assets and rent them out.
 The already open-sourced frame pallets and other teams building blocks are helping us a lot in achieving the above.

-For our the social mission to be succesful we require several actions on-chain, such as voting, selection of funds, governing and reccuring payments.
+For our social mission to be succesful we require several actions on-chain, such as voting, selection of funds, governing and reccuring payments.
 We are looking to build a feeless parachain while getting the security from the relay-chain.
 We believe that the parachain functiunality collaboration is crucial to our mission by using multi-chain services for DIDs, stablecoins, storage protocols within the substrate web3 ecosystem.

 - Our Motivativation.

 It is exciting to see the rise of DeFi, the increasing TVL of liquidity, taking over traditional finance roles such as a market-maker, but not fully.
-We as a team are users of these (DeFi) products and believe there is not turning back from this.
+We as a team are users of these (DeFi) products and believe there is no turning back from this.
 Nevertheless we are seeing the negative social economical consequences, collapsing protocols, or not being fully educated just because of a juicy APR.
 We want to focus on the blockchain technology that is equitable no matter the time-frame you enter that creates more intervowen links to the real-world and usable in the multi-chain world.
 We want people to still earn returns on their investments, while building equitable systems that are accesible for all.
 Another reason to motivate us is that we found a way we can stop profit maximization on basic needs while striving to keep both ends of the supply and demand in balance.

 ### Project Details